multipliedtwice/backticks-codeblocks/readme.md

 # Backticks-Codeblocks, syntax highlighting parser for fenced code

 Backticks Codeblocks is a **code fence** library for parsing text and generating structures that can be rendered as code blocks or inline code using PrismJS.
-It supports integration with modern JavaScript frameworks such as React, Angular, Vue, and Svelte.

 ## Features